 - NRC Research Press (Canadian Science Publishers): reduced flat fee of $1,500 USD (normally $3,000)

 - SAGE: 40% discount off normal APCs

-You may need to self-identify as belonging to a Canadian Research Knowledge Network (CRKN) institution to qualify for these following discounts.
+You will need to self-identify as belonging to Mount Royal University, or to a Canadian Research Knowledge Network (CRKN) member-institution, to qualify for these discounts.
 Please contact us for more information.

 Do other universities offer this kind of fund?

 Many universities in Canada and around the world also offer an open access fund in support of their local researchers.
-For examples, please see the Scholarly Publishing and Academic Resources Coalition (SPARC) curated list showing OA funds in action (last updated Nov.
-2018).
+For examples, please see the Scholarly Publishing and Academic Resources Coalition (SPARC) curated list showing OA funds in action.

 Criteria for Applicants

 The Fund will only accept applications from the primary author (e.g., lead, first-named, or corresponding), who will take responsibility for submitting the grant request and receiving reimbursement.
 This author must be affiliated with MRU as a:

 - Full-time administrator or staff member